WBZ-TV: Miscellaneous

-WBZ-TV carried The Oprah Winfrey Show during its first nationally syndicated year (1986–1987), airing the show weekdays at 9 a.m.
+WBZ-TV carried The Oprah Winfrey Show during its first nationally syndicated year (1986–1987), airing the show weekdays at 9 am.
 Despite its overnight success, channel 4 had little interest in keeping the show as a part of its schedule, in part because the station had to give priority to the upcoming Group W-distributed talk show, The Wil Shriner Show, in the fall of 1987.
-Oprah moved to a 5:00 p.m. weekday time slot on WCVB-TV, where it became an institution (later moving to 4 p.m. in 1994) for the balance of its run, ending in 2011.
+Oprah moved to a 5 p.m. weekday time slot on WCVB-TV, where it became an institution (later moving to 4 p.m. in 1994) for the balance of its run, ending in 2011.
+In October 2009, WBZ-TV became the Boston outlet for the game shows Wheel of Fortune and Jeopardy! and moved The Insider and Entertainment Tonight to sister-station WSBK-TV.
+Previously, both aforementioned game shows aired on WSBK-TV since 2001, and on WHDH prior to then.

 Lottery

 WBZ-TV was a local television pioneer in lottery.
 It was the first station, in 1975, to air official lottery drawing results from the Massachusetts Lottery.
-During the station's 6:00 p.m. newscast, graphic slides featuring the Lottery and The Numbers Game logos would appear with the nightly results from the Boston and Tri-State (Maine, New Hampshire and Vermont) regions.
+During the station's 6 p.m. newscast, graphic slides featuring the Lottery and The Numbers Game logos would appear with the nightly results from the Boston and Tri-State (Maine, New Hampshire and Vermont) regions.
 This would continue in varied forms, usually as the newscast went to commercial break, for almost a decade.

 In the spring of 1984, WBZ introduced local live lottery drawings.
 In response to the Mass Lottery's second major game, Megabuck$, WBZ, in conjunction, created Lottery Live, a series of live and hosted minute-long machine studio drawings.
 Done in the style of a game show format (albeit truncated), it was not only meant to let viewers see the process of lottery results, but to generate excitement and interest into the Lottery.
 Hosted by Evening Magazine contributor and 4 Today host Tom Bergeron, Lottery Live aired the daily Numbers Game following the last main segment of Evening at 7:55 p.m. weeknights.
-Twice a week, during the NBC prime time lineup at 9:58 p.m., the Megabuck$ drawings would air.
+Twice a week, during the NBC prime time lineup at 9:58 pm, the Megabuck$ drawings would air.
 Bergeron was known for wearing a tuxedo during Megabuck$ drawings that he nicknamed the "mega tux".
-The Numbers Game also aired Saturdays at 7:55 p.m.
+The Numbers Game also aired Saturdays at 7:55 pm.
 Beginning on May 1, 1987 (a few months before Lottery Live ended its original WBZ run), a new state sweepstakes, Mass Millions, was introduced, and was televised on Lottery Live each Friday.
 Substitute hosts during the original WBZ run of Lottery Live included Evening Magazine reporter Steve Aveson (later of New England Cable News) and WBZ radio personality Ron Robin.